BerniHiros/BernieHirosIT1025/Lab5/readme.md

 #### Network Topologies
 Single point of failure = part of a system that, if it fails, will stop the entire system from working.
 Examples; Start ring, bus (term or point).

 Infrastructure topololgy is only used in LAN (local networks), the extra cabling needed makes this expensive.
-In comparison, and example of wireless mesh is the internet.
+In comparison an example of wireless mesh is the internet.
 Information can more quickly in many types of networks without the extensive amount of cabling between all devices.

 ### NSA/CSS
 Cybersecurity and Encryption